Abortion amendment, Abraham's successor on Louisiana ballot

 4th Congressional District

-Mike Johnson, an attorney who was part of the team of House Republicans who defended President Donald Trump when Trump was impeached, is running for a third term.
+Mike Johnson, an attorney who was part of the team of House Republicans who defended President Donald Trump when Trump was impeached, was seeking a third term.

 Johnson also serves as chairman of the Republican Study Committee, which touts itself as the largest caucus of conservatives in Congress.

-He faces three little-known challengers: Republican Ben Gibson and Democrats Kenny Houston and Ryan Trundle.
+He faced three little-known challengers: Republican Ben Gibson and Democrats Kenny Houston and Ryan Trundle.

 6th Congressional District